Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 Having completed this study unit

-• You have got a holistic view of the northern and the arctic environments, the role of clean nature in tourism and trends of nature tourism, such as nature-based luxury tourism.
+• You know the northern and the arctic environments, the role of clean nature in tourism and trends of nature tourism, such as nature-based luxury tourism.

-• You understand the impacts of climate change and importance of biodiversity at a global and local level in relation to tourism phenomenon.
+• You are able to identify the impacts of climate change and importance of biodiversity at a global and local level in relation to tourism phenomenon.

-• You develop your knowledge of Lapland in general and the characteristics of tourism in the Northern and the Arctic regions.
+• You are familiar with Lapland in general and the characteristics of tourism in the Northern and the Arctic regions.

 • You are able to take into consideration special features of the local environment as well as the cultural and social aspects as part of nature-based luxury tourism.

-• You will familiarise yourself with the Sami culture and cultural sensitivity in tourism.
+• You are able to take into account the Sami culture and cultural sensitivity in tourism.

-• You become familiar with the concept of regenerative tourism.
+• You know the concept of regenerative tourism.

-• You understand the significance of the multispecies wellbeing which takes into account the local environment and communities as well as the wellbeing of animals and wildlife.
+• You are able to identify the significance of the multispecies wellbeing which takes into account the local environment and communities as well as the wellbeing of animals and wildlife.

 Content: